Quananhle/Apache-Airflow/README.md

 # xdg-open /usr/local/lib/python3.8/dist-packages/airflow
 ```

-Now you can work with DAG file using any code editor (Sublime Text, VSC)
+Now you can play with DAG files using any code editor (Sublime Text, VSC) on your Windows computer
 <!--
 Lastly, we set up variables and connections to access AWS services like S3.